Annual Giving Campaign Ideas to Boost Your Fundraising

 3. Set up a Crowdfunding Page

 Another annual giving campaign idea is to set up a crowdfunding page.
 Although crowdfunding pages have previously been used to support individual endeavors, they’re being used more and more for organizational fundraising.
 Just be sure to outline what you’re fundraising for, why you’re fundraising for it, and how this supports your organization.
 Once you set up the page, it can be easily shared over social media.
 So, given the viral nature of these pages, your donors can share it with their peers.
 They can then encourage people in their network to give.
 Not only is this a great opportunity to solicit gifts, but it also allows you to strengthen your presence on platforms individuals frequently visit.

 Once your supporters make secondary contributions, they’re far more likely to contribute to future campaigns.
-To find more creative ways to engage your donors, check out our article on the 14 nonprofit fundraising ideas for the changing advancement landscape.

 5. Humanize Your Goal with an Impactful Story

 As you leverage wealth insights and find new fundraising tactics to reinvigorate your donors, it is important to actively forge deep connections with your donors.
 One way to do this is by sharing success stories with your donors.
 Remember: your annual fund is intended to help your organization realize its mission in actionable ways.
 So, it’s incredibly important to engage in nonprofit storytelling that will galvanize your donors.

 You don’t simply want to tell your donor about your goals and intentions, but you also want to share success stories with them.
 If and when you reached your annual fund goal in the past, how were you able to help your community?
 How have their lives been positively impacted since then?